Bundling Home and Auto Insurance: How Much Can You Really Save?

 Despite bundling, claims are processed separately under each policy according to its specific terms and coverage.
 If you file a home insurance claim for storm damage, it doesn't directly involve your auto policy.
 Similarly, an auto accident claim processes through your car insurance coverage without affecting your home policy's terms.

 Each claim type has its own adjusters and specialists.
-Home claims are handled by property adjusters familiar with construction, roofing, and dwelling damage, while auto claims involve adjusters specializing in vehicle damage, repair estimates, and collision coverage determinations.
-This specialization ensures you work with experts appropriate to each claim.
+Home claims are handled by property adjusters familiar with construction and dwelling damage, while auto claims involve adjusters specializing in vehicle damage and repair estimates.

 Your deductible applies separately to each policy unless your insurer offers a single-deductible benefit for qualifying events.
 In most cases, you pay the home policy deductible for home claims and the auto policy deductible for auto claims.
-If a hailstorm damages both your roof and car, you'd typically pay both deductibles unless your specific policy includes combined-deductible provisions.
+If a hailstorm damages both your roof and car, you'd typically pay both deductibles unless your specific policy includes combined-deductible provisions like Auto-Owners' common loss deductible.

 Bundling Benefits During Claims